kcm2/ab/references/angelbeatshd.rst

 .. [#wis-12] In this discussion, Yuri says she feels that something is spying on them.
 This supports the idea of Chiyo having "left" but is still around watching over everything.
 .. [#wis-13] Chiyo would be angry that Yuri isn't showing any empathy towards the attacker.
 .. [#wis-14] Something here about Chiyo saying to Kanade to not ignore/turn down people asking for help.
+.. [#wis-15] May change the design if I can find a better design.
+.. [#wis-16] Kanade is shown in school swimsuit here (implied no shoes/socks but not visible) but will change this.
+In the first appearance, she is shown without a hoodie, but in the 2nd appearance, she is wearing a hoodie over her swimming costume.